roflcoopter/viseron/README.md

 | x | int | **required** | any int | X-coordinate of point |
 | y | int | **required** | any int | Y-coordinate of point |

-Points are used to form a polygon for an object detection zone or a motion detection mask.
+Points are used to form a polygon for a zone or a object/motion detection mask.

 To easily generate points you can use a tool like [image-map.net](https://www.image-map.net/).\
 Just upload an image from your camera and start drawing your zone.\